Looking for activities to do in iSimangaliso Wetland Park?

 The iSimangaliso Park gates are accessible from the N2 and the R22.

-• To visit the Eastern Shores and Western Shores sections (and the town of St Lucia), turn off the N2 at Mtubatuba.
+- Turn off the N2 at Mtubatuba to visit the Eastern Shores and Western Shores sections (and the town of St Lucia).

 Further north along the R22, the D820 on the left leads to uMkhuze’s Ophansi Gate